dceejay/node-red-contrib-utm/README.md

     npm i node-red-contrib-utm

 ### Usage

 If `msg.payload` contains `.lat` and `.lon` properties, this node adds a corresponding UTM location as `msg.payload.utm`.

-If the object contains a `msg.payload.utm` property as below, and not `.lat` and `.lon` they will be created.
+If the object contains a `msg.payload.utm` property as below, and not `.lat` and `.lon`, then .lat and .lon will be created.

     msg.payload.utm.x = eastings
     msg.payload.utm.y = northings
     msg.payload.utm.z = zone code - eg 30U